North West Gambling Sector Drives Economic Growth with R2.38 Billion Revenue in 2026/27

 The brief

-The North West Gambling Board released financial performance data for the 2026/27 fiscal year, revealing that the provincial gambling sector generated R2.38 billion in gross gambling revenue while contributing R164.5 million directly to the provincial government's coffers.
-These figures underscore the gambling industry's role as a material economic driver within the North West province, supporting both employment and public revenue streams that fund provincial services and infrastructure.
+The North West Gambling Board (NWGB) has released financial performance data for the 2026/27 fiscal year, demonstrating the provincial gambling sector's substantial economic contribution.
+The region generated R2.38 billion in gross gambling revenue while delivering R164.5 million in direct tax revenue to the provincial government, positioning gambling as a significant driver of provincial economic activity and fiscal resources.

 Original report